The Curious Case of Factual (Mis)Alignment between LLMs' Short- and Long-Form Answers: Mechanistic Analysis

 \subsection{Mechanistic Comparison}

 \rparagraph{Experimental Setup} We analyze four models spanning different scales: Qwen-2.5 (1B, 3B) and Qwen-3 (1.7B, 4B).
 For each model, we select 60 short-long fact pairs that are divided into 30 correctly aligned pairs and 30 misaligned pairs.
 This yields us 240 short-long fact pairs.
 For each fact, we obtain: (1) Minimal component sets for all answer tokens (2) Importance scores for all attention heads and MLP layers.
 We set the the greedy threshold to 90\% are are able to recover the original token with 100\% accuracy.

-\rparagraph{Results.} Figure~\ref{fig:circuit-metrics} reveals that aligned facts exhibit systematically higher mechanistic similarity than misaligned facts across all six metrics (p < 0.05 for all comparisons).
-This provides direct evidence that behavioral alignment reflects distinct internal mechanisms.
-Node IoU shows the largest relative difference, with aligned facts achieving 16.2\% higher similarity (0.316 vs 0.272).
-Containment shows a 10.6\% increase (0.552 vs 0.499).
-These gaps suggest that consistent responses recruit overlapping computational pathways, while inconsistent responses activate different mechanisms.
-Spearman correlations are consistently higher than Pearson correlations for both attention (0.909 vs 0.744) and MLP components (0.778 vs 0.673), suggesting that components' rank by importance is more relevant than their raw activation magnitudes.
-In other words, factual consistency depends on maintaining stable computational pathways, not identical activation patterns.
+After extracting minimal components and importance scores, we compute pairwise similarity measures between all tokens in the short answer and the corresponding-fact tokens in the long answer span, then apply EMD to aggregate these into a single answer-level similarity score.